 \end{enumerate}

-\subsection{{Types of noise}}
+\subsection{Types of noise}

-{ We now describe the three noise types that we consider in our network-denoising experiments (see Figures~\ref{fig:denoising_caltech_comparison} and~\ref{fig:Figure4}).
-These noise types are as follows: \begin{enumerate} \item{(Noise type: {${-}\textup{ER}$}) Given a network $G=(V,E)$, we choose a spanning tree $T$ of $G$ (such a tree includes all nodes of $G$) uniformly at random from all possible spanning trees.
-Let $E_{0}$ denote the set of all edges in $G$ that are not in the edge set of $T$.
-We then obtain a corrupted network $G'$ by {uniformly randomly removing} half of the edges in $E_{0}$ from $G$.
+{ We now describe the three types of noise in our network-denoising experiments.
+(See Figures~\ref{fig:denoising_caltech_comparison} and~\ref{fig:Figure4}.)
+These noise types are as follows: \begin{enumerate} \item{(Noise type: {$-\textup{ER}$}) Given a network $G = (V,E)$, we choose a spanning tree $T$ of $G$ (such a tree includes all nodes of $G$) uniformly at random from all possible spanning trees.
+Let $E_{0}$ denote the set of all edges of $G$ that are not in the edge set of $T$.
+We then obtain a corrupted network $G'$ by uniformly randomly removing half of the edges in $E_{0}$ from $G$.
 Note that $G'$ is guaranteed to be connected.}